arg-sh/argsh/www/apps/docs/content/development/fundamentals/command-line-parser.md

 ## Overview

-The implementation of the command line parser in argsh is inspired by the [cobra](https://github.com/spf13/cobra) library for Go.
+The implementation of the command line parser in argsh is inspired by the [cobra](https://github.com/spf13/cobra) library for Go and used as a reference for the implementation.

-- Easy subcommand-based CLIs: app server, app fetch, etc.
+- [x] Easy subcommand-based CLIs: app server, app fetch, etc.
-- Fully POSIX-compliant flags (including short & long versions)
+- [x] Fully POSIX-compliant flags (including short & long versions)
-- Nested subcommands
+- [x] Nested subcommands
-- 🚧 (not fully implemented) Global, local and cascading flags
+- [ ] Global, local and cascading flags
-- 🚧 (not yet) Intelligent suggestions (app srver... did you mean app server?)
+- [ ] Intelligent suggestions (app srver... did you mean app server?)
-- Automatic help generation for commands and flags
+- [x] Automatic help generation for commands and flags
-- Grouping help for subcommands
+- [x] Grouping help for subcommands
-- Automatic help flag recognition of -h, --help, etc.
+- [x] Automatic help flag recognition of -h, --help, etc.
-- 🚧 (not yet) Automatically generated shell autocomplete for your application (bash, zsh, fish, powershell)
+- [ ] Automatically generated shell autocomplete for your application (bash, zsh, fish, powershell)
-- 🚧 (not yet) Automatically generated man pages for your application
+- [ ] Automatically generated man pages for your application
-- 🚧 (kindof) Command aliases so you can change things without breaking them
+- [ ] Command aliases so you can change things without breaking them
-- 🚧 (not yet) The flexibility to define your own help, usage, etc.
+- [ ] The flexibility to define your own help, usage, etc.

 ## Usage

 Argsh provides a simple way to define commands and flags.
 It consists of two parts, a root command `:usage` and arguments `:args`.

-::: warning
+:::warn
 argsh is still in development and prune to change.
 :::